 - i.
-The Company accrues \$500 in fees to its auditors, Sellers and Andersen LLC for the review of its 10-QSBs and \$1,900 for the examination of the Form 10-KSB.
-In addition, the Company has accrued \$500 each for its various Form 10-QSBs and \$1,000 for this Form 10-KSB in order that the accountant can prepare the applicable working papers and other information to be submitted to the auditors for their review of the Form 10-QSBs and 10-KSBs. - ii The Company has incurred certain expenses during the year for filing its various Forms 10-QSB and 10-KSB with the SEC.
-The normal expense for filing the Forms 10-QSB is \$200 per quarter and the Form 10-KSB is \$300. - iii.
-In February 2003, the Company undertook an exploration program on the Standard mineral claim for four days.
-The above noted expenses include the cost of two individuals, room and board and transportation by snowmobile to the Standard claims.
-In addition, the amount shown includes filing the assessment work with the Gold Commissions office at the Ministry of Mines and Energy for the Province of British Columbia.
-This maintained the claim in good standing until February 24, 2004. - iv.
-The Company has paid annual filing fees to The Company Corporation of \$175 and other fees to reinstate the Company to good standing of \$288.
-Franchise taxes were paid by the Company to the State of Delaware in the amount of \$106 for 2002 and \$59 for 2001.
-The difference between the two years was due to interest and penalties charged in 2002. - v.
-The Company does not compensate its directors for the service they perform for the Company since, at the present time, it does not have adequate funds to do so.
+The Company accrues \$500 in fees to its auditors, Madsen & Associates, CPA's Inc., for the review of its 10-QSBs and \$1,900 for the examination of the Form 10-KSB. \$200 was paid for 2003 income tax returns.
+In addition, the Company has accrued \$600 for its November 10-QSB and \$750 each for its February and May 10-QSBs.
+Also, \$1,000 has been accrued for this Form 10-KSB in order that the accountant can prepare the applicable working papers and other information to be submitted to the auditors for their review of the Form 10-QSBs and 10-KSBs. - ii.
+The annual meeting cost consists of \$1,000 for the preparation of the Preliminary Proxy statement, and \$551 for the annual general meeting luncheon. - iii.
+Consulting fees consist of \$2,500 for work performed in preparing the SEC response letter, amending six financial statements and filing the 8-K's.

+- iv.
+The Company has incurred certain expenses during the year for filing its various Forms 10-QSB and 10-KSB with the SEC.
+The normal expense for filing the Forms 10-QSB is \$250 per quarter and the Form 10-KSB is \$300.
+Additional work was done for \$90. - v.
+In February 2004, the Company paid for PAC grants to apply to the property in lieu of doing exploration work on the Standard claim.
+The cost of these grants was \$1,778 Canadian.
+This maintained the claim in good standing until February 24, 2005. - vi.
+The Company has paid annual filing fees to The Company Corporation of \$175.
+Franchise taxes were paid by the Company to the State of Delaware in the amount of \$60 for 2003.
+A fee of \$100 was paid to the SEC for filing the SB-2.
+The State of Delaware was paid a fee of \$129 to increase the authorized share capital to 200,000,000. - vii.
+The geology report prepared in February 2004 on the Standard claim cost \$1,000. - viii.
+The Company does not compensate its directors for the service they perform for the Company since, at the present time it does not have adequate funds to do so.
 Nevertheless, management realizes that it should give recognition to the services performed by the directors and officers and therefore has accrued \$200 per month.
 This amount has been expensed in the current period with the offsetting credit being allocated to "Capital in Excess of Par Value" on the balance sheet.
-The Company will not, in the future, be responsible for paying either cash or shares in settling this accrual. - vi.
+The Company will not, in the future, be responsible for paying either cash or shares in settling this accrual. - ix.
 The Company does not incur any rental expense since it used the personal residence of its President.
 Similar to management fees, rent expense should be reflected as an operating expense.
-Therefore, the Company has accrued \$100 per month as an expense with an offsetting credit to "Capital in Excess of Par Value". - vii.
+Therefore, the Company has accrued \$100 per month as an expense with an offsetting credit to "Capital in Excess of Par Value".

+- x.
 The Company does not have its own telephone number but uses the telephone number of its President.
-Similar to management fees and rent, the Company accrues an amount of \$50 per month to represent the charges for telephone with an offsetting entry to "Capital in Excess of Par Value". - viii.
+Similar to management fees and rent, the Company accrues an amount of \$50 per month to represent the charges for telephone with an offsetting entry to "Capital in Excess of Par Value". - xi.
 During the period, the Company received its annual billing from Nevada Agency & Trust Company for acting as transfer agent for the year in the amount of \$1,200.
-In addition, the Company has accrued certain late charges of interest totaling \$629.
+In addition, the Company has accrued certain late charges of interest totaling \$965. - xii.
+Travel and entertainment costs of \$2,459 were expended on a business trip in March 2004 on Company business.